sbslee/pypgx/docs/cli.rst

    Plot both copy number profile and allele fraction profile in one figure.

    Positional arguments:
-     copy-number           Archive file with the semantic type CovFrame[CopyNumber].
+     copy-number           Input archive file with the semantic type CovFrame[CopyNumber].
-     imported-variants     Archive file with the semantic type VcfFrame[Imported].
+     imported-variants     Input archive file with the semantic type VcfFrame[Imported].

    Optional arguments:
      -h, --help            Show this help message and exit.
      --path PATH           Create plots in this directory.
      --samples TEXT [TEXT ...]
                            Specify which samples should be included for analysis by providing a text file (.txt, .tsv, .csv, or .list) containing one sample per line.
 Alternatively, you can provide a list of samples.
      --ymin FLOAT          Y-axis bottom (default: -0.3).
      --ymax FLOAT          Y-axis top (default: 6.3).